w4nderlust/design4emergency/README.md

                         to
   -lv LDAVIS_FILENAME_PREFIX, --ldavis_filename_prefix LDAVIS_FILENAME_PREFIX
-                        path (prefix) to save LDA vis plot files to -o OUTPUT_PATH, --output_path OUTPUT_PATH
+                        path (prefix) to save LDA vis plot files to -s, --predict_sentiment
+                        performs sentiment analysis (it is pretty slow) -ps PREDICTED_SENTIMENT_FILENAME, --predicted_sentiment_filename PREDICTED_SENTIMENT_FILENAME
+                        path to save predicted sentiment for each datapoint to -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         path that will contain all directories, one for each column

 ```

 ## Outputs